top of page

 You Are Allowed to Begin Again

-Here’s the truth: you are allowed to begin again as many times as it takes.
+Let this settle into your spirit: You are allowed to begin again as many times as it takes.

 Release the Pause